 Finding trustworthy online resources to help grow your event planning business can be complicated, and it is particularly difficult to find resources that are targeted towards industry professionals.

-To cut down on the amount of clutter, we’ve compiled a list of the top 10 online resources that event planners must have for 2017.
-From data-driven event metrics to must hear podcasts, it is guaranteed that you’ll find at least one resource to take your next event to the next level!
+To cut down on the amount of clutter, we’ve compiled a list of the top 10 online resources that event planners must-have for 2022.
+From data-driven event metrics to must-hear podcasts, it is guaranteed that you’ll find at least one resource to take your next event to the next level!

 1. The Event Marketing Institute

 In addition, members are also provided with discounts on online training, research services, and consulting.
-The membership option one chooses will dictate the benefits provided.
+The membership option you choose will dictate the benefits you are provided.